-The Burns' centenary was observed here with every demonstration of enthusiasm.
-A dimer party, numbering 290, assembled in the Spread Eagle Hotel, precided over by Mr. Alexander Jeffrey, the historian of Roxburghshire.
+THE Burns' centenary was observed here with every demonstration of enthusiam.
+A dinner party, numbering 250, assembled in the Spread Eagle Hotel, presided over by Mr Alexander Jeffrey, the historian of Roxburghahire.
 There were also balls in the Black Bull Inn, the Harrow, and the Nag's Head Inn, and a large bonfire blazed at the Cross in the evening.

-At the public dinner, after the usual loyal 'coasts had been disposed of, Mr Jeffrey, the chairman, proposed the toast of the evening.
-In the course of his eloquent saddress he said:-It is especially fitting that we in this locality should have met to celebrate the birthday of Burns.
-According to a statement in his diary he was a member of the Corporation of Jedburgh.
+At the public dinner, after the usual loyal toasts had been disposed of, Mr. Jeffery, the chairman, proposed the toast of the evening.
+In the course of his elequent address he said;-It is especially fitting that we in this locality should have met to celebrate the birthday of Burns.
+According to a statement in his didary he was a member of the Corporation of Jedburgh.
 In it he lived for some time, and enjoyed the hospitality of his brother burgesses, and left it in sadness.
-To the honour of the minister of the parish (Mr Somerville), he received a warm velcome at the manse.
-One of his beauties, whom he celebrated in song, lived and died in the burgh; and at least one fair lady of this district was a telented correspondent.
-He wandered among the lovely scenes of this locality, and noted their beauties with a poet's eve- "Up wimpling, stately Tweed I've sped.
+To the honour of the minister of the parish (Mr Somerville), he received a warm welcome at the manse.
+One of his beauties, whom he electrated in song, lived and died in the burgh; and at least one fair lady of this district was a talented correspondent.
+He wandered amont the lovely scenes of this locality, and noted their beauties with a poet's eye- "Up wimpling, stately Tweed I've sped.

-The Lover's Lane and Blackburn he has described as fairy scenes.
-Blackburn is lovelier now by far than when the poet's eye rested upon it : but the Lovers' Lane has disappeared for ever.
-It would have been a blot on the annals of Jedburgh had its inhabitants not assembled to celebrate the birthday of the bard, whose fame is still rising, though an age has passed away since he died.
-Mr Jeffrey's speech was much cheered.
+And Eden scenes on crystal Jod."
+The Lowe's Lane and Blackburn he has described as fairy scenes.
+Blackburn is lovelier now by far than when the pode eye rested upon it; but the Lower' Lane has disappeared for ever.
+Is would have been a blot on the annals of Jedburgh had its inhabitants not assembled to celebrate the birthday of the bard, whose fame is still rising, though an age has passed away since he died.
+Mr Jedfrey's apsect was much cheered.
 "The land of Burns," "The Peasantry of Scotland," and a number of local and personal toasts followed, and the evening was spent in the utmost harmony.